José Ferrer: Film stardom

 Ferrer then played the title role in Cyrano de Bergerac (1950), directed by Michael Gordon and produced by Stanley Kramer.
-Ferrer won the Best Actor Oscar.
+Ferrer won the Best Actor Oscar, becoming the first actor to win the Oscar for the same role which won him the Tony.
 The film was widely seen although it lost money.
 Ferrer donated the Oscar to the University of Puerto Rico, and it was subsequently stolen in 2000.

 Ferrer returned to Broadway for a revival of Twentieth Century (1950–51) which he directed and starred in, opposite Gloria Swanson; it went for 233 performances.
 Immediately following, he produced and directed, but did not appear in, Stalag 17 (1951–52), a big hit running for 472 performances.
 Even more popular was The Fourposter (1951–53) in which he directed Hume Cronyn and Jessica Tandy; it ran for 632 performances.

 Ferrer returned to cinema screens in the comedy Anything Can Happen (1952), directed by George Seaton, where Ferrer played an immigrant.

 More popular was Moulin Rouge (1952) in which Ferrer played the role of Toulouse-Lautrec under John Huston's direction.
-Ferrer received 40% of the profits.
+Ferrer received 40% of the profits as well as his third and final Oscar nomination.

 Back on Broadway, Ferrer directed and starred in The Shrike (1952), which ran for 161 performances.

 His next two shows were as director only: Horton Foote's The Chase (1952) only had a short run but My Three Angels (1953–54), went for 344 performances.

 Ferrer had another cinema hit with Miss Sadie Thompson (1953) starring Rita Hayworth.
 Ferrer briefly revived some of his shows at the City Centre in 1953: Cyrano, The Shrike, Richard III, Charley's Aunt.

 He returned to films with The Caine Mutiny (1954) for Kramer, co-starring with Humphrey Bogart and Van Johnson, playing defense lawyer Barney Greenwald; the film was a huge hit.
 Greenwald's Jewish faith, so prominent in the novel that it informed his judgments of the U.S.S.
 Caine's officers, was downplayed in the film, as Ferrer, being Puerto Rican, was nominally Roman Catholic.

 Also popular was Deep in My Heart (1955) where Ferrer played Sigmund Romberg, and which made a profit of over $1 million.